graphprotocol/contracts/DEPLOYMENT.md

 When ready to deploy to mainnet (typically after testnet validation and audit):

 1. Create a PR from `deployed/testnet` to `deployed/mainnet`
-2. Review and merge the PR
-3. Create tag `deploy/mainnet/YYYY-MM-DD`
-4. Deploy the contracts to Arbitrum One
+2. Deploy the contracts to Arbitrum One
+3. Commit any deployment artifacts to the PR
+4. Review and merge the PR
+5. Tag is created automatically

 ```
-deployed/testnet ──PR──► deployed/mainnet ──► tag: deploy/mainnet/YYYY-MM-DD
+deployed/testnet ──PR──► deploy ──► commit artifacts ──► merge ──► tag: deploy/mainnet/YYYY-MM-DD
 ```

 ### Emergency Hotfix